 David Robinson, 2014

-Sculpture composed of Sitka Spruce, Baltic Birch, resin composite, and bronze
+Sculpture Composed of Sitka Spruce, Baltic Birch, Resin Composite and Bronze

 Daedalist examines the theme of human aviation as a visionary undertaking of human ingenuity and purpose.
 The taut lines of this piloted craft are laid bare to the eye and to the imagination.
 In-flight between the point of departure and the threshold of arrival, this work of art invites the traveller to marvel at all that is held aloft in our ancient dreams of flight.